aws-solutions-library-samples/guidance-for-ai-driven-player-insights-on-aws/README.md

         ```
     - When prompted, `Are you sure you want to delete`, enter `y` to confirm stack deletion.

->__NOTE:__ Deleting the deployed resources will not delete the __Amazon S3__ bucket, in order to protect any training data already stored.
+Deleting the deployed resources will not delete the __Amazon S3__ bucket, in order to protect any training data already stored.
 See the [Deleting a bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/delete-bucket.html) section of the __Amazon Simple Storage Service__ user guide for the various ways to delete the S3 bucket.
+Additionally, deleting the deployed resources will not delete the __SageMaker Endpoint__.
+See the [Delete Endpoints and Resources](https://docs.aws.amazon.com/sagemaker/latest/dg/realtime-endpoints-delete-resources.html) section of the __Amazon SageMaker__ developer guide on how to delete the _Endpoint_, _Endpoint Configuration_, and _Models_.

 ## Next Steps